Honda Civic Type R: North America

-The Civic Type R went on sale in the United States and Canada on 14 June 2017, marking the first time the Civic Type R was officially available to these markets, slotting above the Civic Si sedan/coupe.
-Being based upon the FK8 generation of Civics which was designed as a global car, this made it easier to export the Type R to North America since that market already had the standard, UK-built Civic hatchback available for sale.
+The Civic Type R went on sale in the United States and Canada on 14 June 2017, marking the first time it was officially available in these markets and slotting above the Civic Si sedan/coupe.
+Being based on the FK8 generation of Civics, which was designed as a global car, this made it easier to export the Type R to North America since that market already had the standard, UK-built Civic hatchback available for sale.

-In Canada and the USA, the Civic Type R is only offered with 306 hp turbocharged 2.0 liter i-VTEC four-cylinder engine.
-The Type R has amenities including a 12-speaker sound system with Sirius XM radio with a 7-inch touchscreen which allows gesture controls but no auxiliary input.
+In Canada and the USA, the Civic Type R is only offered with 306 hp turbocharged 2.0-litre i-VTEC four-cylinder engine.
+The Type R has amenities including a 12-speaker sound system with SiriusXM radio and a 7-inch touchscreen that supports gesture controls but no auxiliary input.
 Minor changes were made in 2019.
 Honda added a volume knob and physical buttons.
-The climate controls also now have a hard button that adjusts the fan speed.
+The climate controls now also have a hard button to adjust the fan speed.
 The Type R receives larger cupholders, a revised switch for the electronic-parking brake, and more streamlined steering-wheel controls.
 A new color, Sonic Gray Pearl, was also added.
 2020 Type R had minor revisions to the brakes and front suspension.